 H-1B sponsorship requires the establishment of an employer-employee relationship per 8 CFR 214.2(h)(4)(ii).
 Given this, H-1B visa holders must be paid by NYU; external sources of funding, such as fellowships, may not meet this requirement.

 The H-1B Petition

 The employer must file a petition accompanied by requisite filing fees with the US Citizenship and Immigration Services (USCIS).
 Among other documentation, the petition includes a Labor Condition Application (LCA) certified by the US Department of Labor (DOL) attesting to the payment of at least the prevailing wage.
 The H-1B visa status allows for dual intent, specifically making it permissible for H-1B visa holders to file for an immigrant visa, also known as Legal Permanent Residence or the “green card."
 NYU generally sponsors tenured and tenure-track faculty for employment-based permanent residency.
-NYU scholars also usually maintain H-1B visa status during the pendency of their permanent residency filing.
+Our standard practice includes maintaining H-1B visa status until such time that permanent residency is granted.

 H-1B petitions may be filed via premium processing.
 Premium processing grants an adjudication in 15 calendar days unless USCIS issues a request for evidence (RFE).
 If an RFE is issued, the case review “clock" stops and once the additional evidence is submitted, it re-starts again from the beginning.
 If neither an adjudication nor an RFE is received within 15 calendar days, USCIS is required to refund the filing fee.
 Premium processing may be requested at the time of filing or after the case is already pending.